-Annual assessments of program effectiveness through the Outcomes Assessment Tool will be used to determine if programs are reaching the desired audiences, the cost of program delivery, the amount of learning taking place, and the degree of application of learning.
-These data will allow extension leadership to make tactical decisions about changes in program design or reallocation of resources to more effectively and efficiently reach desired audiences leading to desired outcomes and impacts.
+Annual assessments of program effectiveness through SOARS will be used to determine if programs are reaching the desired audiences, the cost of program delivery, the amount of learning taking place, and the degree of application of learning.
+These data will allow Extension leadership to make tactical decisions about changes in program design or reallocation of resources to more effectively and efficiently reach desired audiences leading to desired outcomes and impacts.
 Additionally, new technologies will be incorporated to augment program efficiency and to improve and expand the reach of programming.
 This includes application of technologies such as digital video devices, delivery of live educational events through video conferencing, active Internet-based teaching, and extensive use of web-based information delivery.
 Additionally, OSU will be actively participating in the development of the eXtension initiative.
 Hopefully, new and exciting materials will be available through this resource within the coming 5-year period.
 A new faculty position in Extension and Experiment Station Communications will focus on developing new technology-based delivery systems, training faculty and staff to use these systems, and evaluating the effectiveness of new delivery strategies.

+IV.
 Stakeholder Input

-1. Actions taken to seek stakeholder input that encourages their participation (Check all that apply)
+1. Actions taken to seek stakeholder input that encourages their participation

-- Targeted invitation to traditional stakeholder groups - Targeted invitation to non-traditional stakeholder groups - Targeted invitation to traditional stakeholder individuals - Targeted invitation to non-traditional stakeholder individuals - Targeted invitation to selected individuals from general public - Survey of traditional stakeholder groups - Survey of traditional stakeholder individuals - Survey of the general public - Survey of selected individuals from the general public
+- Targeted invitation to selected individuals from general public - Survey of traditional stakeholder groups - Survey of traditional stakeholder individuals - Targeted invitation to non-traditional stakeholder groups - Survey of selected individuals from the general public - Targeted invitation to traditional stakeholder groups - Survey of the general public - Targeted invitation to traditional stakeholder individuals - Targeted invitation to non-traditional stakeholder individuals